 Fresco also includes more traditional tools such as layers, masking and selection.
 Fresco files can also be opened in Adobe Photoshop and exported to PDF and edited in Adobe Illustrator.

 Read our review of the Wacom Cintiq Pro 24

-Fresco is a centuries-old painting technique often associated with Italian Renaissance art.
-The technique involves spreading a layer of plaster on a surface and then painting an image using pigment and water while the plaster is still wet.
+Adobe chose the name Fresco to reflect the portable nature of the iPad app.
+The fresco style involves spreading a layer of plaster onto a surface and then painting an image using pigment and water while the plaster is still wet.
 A chemical reaction binds the pigment to the plaster and leaves an image behind when the surface dries.

 Related: Which iPad should you buy?